Substance Abuse in the Army

 Addiction with Co-Occurring Mental Health Issues in the Army

-Depression rates among Veterans is also significant.
-The VA estimates that 1 in 3 Veterans have symptoms of depression.
-As many as 1 in 8 have major depression.6 However, Vietnam Veterans are twice as likely to have depression as are Korean War or World War II Veterans.6
+- Depression: 1 in 3 Veterans report symptoms of depression.
+1 in 8 have major depression.
+Vietnam Army Veterans are twice as likely to have depression as Korean War or WWII Veterans.

 Asking for Help